imrafaelmerino/java-fun/docs/README.md

 ```

 You need to create two functions.
-The first one, how to go from the type Exception to the specific
+The first one, how to go from the type
-subtype RuntimeException, and the second one, the other way around (since a RuntimeException is a
+Exception to the specific subtype RuntimeException, and the second one,
-Exception, just return it).
+the other way around (since a RuntimeException is aN Exception, just return it).

-But you can create Prism to extract a subset of values with a specific property from a more generic set.
+But you can create Prism to extract a subset of values with a specific property
-For example, let's create a Prism to get all string that are integer numbers:
+from a more generic set.
+For example, let's create a Prism to get all string that
+are integer numbers:

 ```code